 School rules on appearance and uniform are outlined below:

-Maroon blazer (available with or without school logo)
+Maroon blazer (with school logo)

 Plain black “V” neck jumper with school logo (fleeces, sweatshirts, hoodies are not acceptable)